cybersplines/HThumb/README.md

 # IMPORTANT!
 Use only latin symbols in your pathes.
 Virustotal might provide some false-positive because builder came with pre-compiled bootloader binaries for different OSs.
 You can always run the app on a virtual machine, if it bothers you.
+UPD: Src is available.
+Now, those who were afraid of using .exe file may build the project from .py using their own tools.

 # TODOs